 I have some further advice that gets into more of the nitty-gritty, though it is admittedly SQL Server-centric:

-Erik Darling, the nicest former bouncer I know, has a worthwhile walk-through for you here:
+Erik Darling, the nicest former bouncer I know, has some great content here:

 Gianluca Sartori has this great post: